 Stuffed French Toast

-For a change from traditional french toast, try my peanut butter Stuffed French Toast.
+For a change from traditional French toast, try my cream cheese and pecan Stuffed French Toast.
 It's a very simple recipe that will easily become a family favorite!

 This post may contain affiliate links.
 Please read our disclosure policy.